hassnain007/VAPT-FYP/README.md

 This Tool is a comprehensive solution for web and network security assessments.with features to identify vulnerabilities, assess network services, and evaluate web applications.

 **Key Features****

-(Network)**:
+**Network**:
-Port Scanning : Conduct network reconnaissance using SYN, Ping, Vanilla, to identify open ports.
+	**Port Scanning** : Conduct network reconnaissance using SYN, Ping, Vanilla, to identify open ports.
-Service Identification**: Identify network services and capture service banners for detailed analysis.
+	**Service Identification**: Identify network services and capture service banners for detailed analysis.
 	**Network Protocol Bruteforcing**: Perform credential bruteforcing on authentication protocols such as SSH, FTP, and more.**
 	**Vulnerability Detection**** : Detect vulnerabilities in discovered network services.

-**Web Application Assessmen**:
+**Web Application Assessment**:

 	**Directory Fuzzing**: Probe web servers for hidden directories and files.
 	**Technology Detection**: Detect the technologies and frameworks used in web applications.
 	**Content Management System (CMS) Identification**: Determine the CMS running on web applications.
 	**CMS Security Scanning**: Scan CMS installations for vulnerabilities and weaknesses.
 	**Web Application Credential Bruteforcing**: Test the security of login forms by attempting to bruteforce credentials.
 	**Web Parameter Discovery:** Identify input parameters on web pages to assess potential attack surfaces.
 	**Vulnerability Scanning (Web):** Scan and validate vulnerabilities within web applications to ensure robust security.